Fibromyalgia Basics

 Muscle Fatigue, Stiffness & Exercise

-Morning stretches reduce stiffness and muscle cramps, but each day starts anew.
-The moment you open your eyes, you are greeted by a body that is tight as shoe-leather and feels like it was a punching bag all night.
-You probably have a fitness program too, but if you stop it, your body forgets how to move (it’s like fibrofog of the muscles).
+Morning stretches ease your stiffness, but each day starts anew.
+The moment you open your eyes, you are greeted by a body that is tight as shoe-leather.
+You probably have a fitness program too, but if you stop it, your body forgets how to move.
+It’s like fibrofog of the muscles.
 What could be causing so many roadblocks?

 Working Triggers

-The relationship between accelerated muscle fatigue and MTPs was investigated by Hong-You Ge, M.D., Ph.D., and his team in Denmark.2 He used healthy, young subjects with just one latent MTP in the upper trapezius (the triangular muscle on each side that covers your shoulder blades).
-If a single latent MTP alters trapezius muscle performance in fit people, it may explain why your MTP-loaded body gets exhausted easily.
+Hong-You Ge, M.D., Ph.D., of Denmark, investigated the relationship between accelerated muscle fatigue and MTPs.2 He used healthy, young subjects with just one mild MTP in the upper trapezius.
+It’s the triangular muscle on each side that covers your shoulder blades.
+If a single MTP alters trapezius muscle performance in fit people, it could explain why MTP-loaded fibromyalgia muscles fatigue easily.

-Participants performed a sustained contraction of both trapezius muscles by holding their arms straight out from their sides (forming a T) and making contact with a bar above their arms.
-One side contained a latent MTP while the other didn’t, allowing Ge to measure the impact of the trigger point during the contraction.
+Participants performed a sustained contraction of both trapezius muscles by holding their arms straight out (forming a T).
+One side contained an MTP while the other didn’t.
+This setup enabled Ge to measure the impact of the trigger point during the contraction.

 A tiny needle was inserted into the muscle near the MTP to pick up the electromyographic (EMG) signal throughout the contraction period.
 As muscles fatigue, the EMG signal dwindles.
-A surface EMG probe was placed one inch away to detect if nearby muscle fibers had to pitch in during the contraction.
-Muscle and surface EMG probes were put in the same place on the non-MTP side for comparison.
+Ge placed a surface EMG probe one inch away to detect if nearby muscle fibers pitched in during the contraction.
+He also put muscle and surface EMG probes in the same position on the non-MTP side for comparison.

-The pain produced by the 7-minute contraction was double on the MTP side.
-In addition, the presence of the MTP caused a dramatic drop in force output from the muscle and many more fibers were recruited to do the same job.
+The pain produced by the contraction was double on the MTP side.
+In addition, the presence of the MTP caused a dramatic drop in the EMG signal.
+This means many more fibers were recruited to do the same job.

-“We used objective EMG measures in this study to quantify muscle fatigue and showed it occurs approximately four times faster near latent MTPs,” says Ge.
-“This suggests that fibromyalgia patients are quickly getting tired and fatigued due to the existence of a large amount of MTPs (both active and latent).
-They are not faking their perceived exertion ratings.”
+“We used objective EMG measures in this study to quantify muscle fatigue and showed it occurs four times faster near MTPs,” says Ge.
+“This suggests that fibromyalgia muscles quickly fatigue due to a large amount of MTPs.
+Patients are not faking their perceived exertion ratings.”

 MTP Vortex